InstantAIguru Twilio ConversationRelay Architecture Documentation

 - Workflow engine for complex interactions

-- RAG retrieval from OpenSearch knowledge base
+- RAG retrieval from a vector knowledge base

 Reliability: